QuaZi42/DnD2026Campaign/content/Eldath.md

 tags:
   - players
 ---
-Eldath was the Old Goddess of Peace.
+Eldath was the Creator of [Spesara](The%20World%20of%20Spesara) and Old Goddess of Peace.